rstudio/rstudio-launcher-plugin-sdk/dependencies/README.md

 ## install-rsandbox.sh

-This script installs the `rsandbox` executable from the RStudio Server Pro session components.
+This script installs the `rsandbox` executable from the RStudio Workbench session components.
 It is required by the RStudio Launcher Plugin SDK to run child processes.
 Usage:
 `./install-rsandbox.sh <platform>`.
 Valid platforms are:
 * `centos8`